Monday, 15 December 2025

 We would go on to produce a super cool project together, alongside several others, and also become close friends.
 The friendship is kind, considerate, mutually positive, mature, wholesome, there is plenty of banter as well as effective communication, and it is refreshingly honest.

 We were both in committed relationships when we met.
 While those relationships ended, our connection blossomed minus conflict, tension, or romance.
-Contrary to the untold quotes, reels, memes and many opinions on male and female dynamics and the suggestion they will eventually sleep together, this man and I have never been romantically aligned.
-It has been 14 years and we have not once flirted with each other, there have been zero innuendos shared, no intimate physical contact and most certainly no desire to be more than what we are.
+Contrary to the untold quotes, reels, memes and many opinions on male and female dynamics, and the suggestion they will eventually sleep together, *this man and I have never been romantically aligned.
+At the time this post was publishe, we are 14 years deep in a loving, respetful, mature friendship and we have never flirted with each other, there have been zero innuendos shared, no intimate physical contact and most certainly no desire to be more than what we are.
 Friends.

 FriendsHaving a few men in my life that are (and have only ever been) solid friends or like brothers to me is so important.
 I'm deeply grateful for each of them.